-London-born, James read French and Russian at Exeter University then qualified as a Management Accountant working at British Airways.
+London-born, and now French resident, James read French and Russian at Exeter University then qualified as a Management Accountant working at British Airways.
 He began his operatic training in Milan, before attending the Guildhall School of Music and Drama whilst making early professional appearances as Malatesta in Don Pasquale, Achillas in Julius Caesar, Argante in Rinaldo, Proteo/Marte in Il Parnasso in Festa, Marco in Gianni Schicchi at St. John’s Smith Square, and Il Conte in Le Nozze di Figaro at the Royal Festival Hall.

 His debut for English National Opera was as Morales in Carmen.
 He created the role of Alasdair in the Sky Arts Award-winning Scottish Opera/Music Theatre Wales joint production of Ghost Patrol by Stuart MacRae, in Glasgow, at the Edinburgh Festival, the Linbury Studio - ROH and on national tour.
 He reprised various roles at the Théâtre du Châtelet (Paris), Gran Teatre de Liceu (Barcelona) and at the Staatenhaus for Oper Köln (2019) in revivals of the acclaimed run of Kurt Weil's Street Scene for The Opera Group, originally at the Young Vic, the Theater an der Wien (Vienna), and on national tour in the UK and for Radio 3 Broadcast with the BBC Concert Orchestra.